saja04/Code_Car-Group_Project/README.md

     - Express for server.
     - NodeMailer for e-mail users notifications.

 Disclaimer!
-This project is currently inactive and haves no intention for the moment of continuing adding features, but if you have a bug to report or find a major problem with the web page/ repository please let us know.
+This project is currently inactive and haves no intention for the moment of continuing adding features, but if you have a bug to report or find a major problem with the web page/repository please let us know.
 You can report bugs directly in the repository page: [Issues](https://github.com/saja04/codeCar-41a-PF/issues)